A beautiful, if strange, foliage season

 “The beauty of Vermont hasn’t changed,” she said.
 “We may be doing things differently, but it’s still an amazing place to visit and there are still millions of people in our drive market that can come here, and we hope they’ll take the opportunity to come and enjoy this beautiful state.”

-The state often refers visitors and leaf peepers to vermont.com/foliage.cfm, which tells people where and roughly when the leaves are turning.
+The state often refers visitors and leaf peepers to bit.ly/1002Foliage, which tells people where and roughly when the leaves are turning.

 (0) comments